TheoBendixson/Handmade-Hero-MacOS-Platform-Layer-Non-Video/Day7/docs/HHOSXDay7.md

 How do I know that the first buffer in the AudioBufferList represents the left channel?
 Easy.
 A simple scientific experiment.
 If you only send data to one of the channels, you will quickly figure out which channel is playing by hearing it.

 Next, we want to define a frequency that's roughly close to middle C. In Casey's stream, he picked 256 so we'll just go with that.

-We also want to know what a half frequency step looks like so we know when to switch from wave peak to wave trough.
+For the purposes out outputting sound, however, it is much easier to work with the period of the sound, or the number of values from the start of one peak/trough to the next.
+That's because the period will be the number of values we need to write into the buffer to represent a single peak/trough combo.

+Knowing what a half period amounts to is also crucial.
+With the half period, we know exactly how many peaks or troughs to write before inverting the signal and writing the opposite.

 Paste these lines next:

 '''Objective-C++
 uint32 frequency = 256;
+uint32 period = samplesPerSecond/frequency;
-uint32 halfFrequency = frequency/2;
+uint32 halfPeriod = period/2;
-local_persist uint32 frequencyIndex = 0;
+local_persist uint32 periodIndex = 0;
 '''

-The frequency index is a special locally persisted variable that tells us how far along we are in writing part of a wave, either the peak or trough.
+The period index is a special locally persisted variable that tells us how far along we are in writing part of a wave, either the peak or trough.
 This variable is crucial because it keeps our place between different system calls.

 That is why we have defined it as a locally persisting entity.
 It starts with a value of zero, but the next time the renderCallback is run, it will retain its value from the previous call.
 If we finished that render callback one quarter of the way through writing the peaks, we will start the next callback one quarter through, just as one would expect.